chibiboba/JS-120/JS 129/JS 129 study guide.md

      // Greeter is a function expression because it starts with return.
      ```

-   - Function expressions are often anonymous.
+   - Function expressions are usually anonymous.
 Such as callback functions for array methods like `forEach` and `map`.

      ```js
      let squaredNums = [1, 2, 3].map(function(num) {